-6. Pre-agreement
+6. PRE-AGREEMENT

-It is perfectly acceptable for an agreement to be arrived at prior to the hearing between both parties in circumstances where the facts are not in dispute and both parties agree on the sanction.
-A formal meeting should be held to discuss the key findings of the investigation and issue the preagreed sanction.
+6.1 It is perfectly acceptable for an agreement to be arrived at prior to the hearing between both parties in circumstances where the facts are not in dispute and both parties agree on the sanction.

+A formal meeting should be held to discuss the key findings of the investigation and issue the pre-agreed sanction.